Visiting Kuala Lumpur in Malaysia? Look no further!

 It was honestly one of the most amazing experiences we have ever had.
 It didn’t take long until we had around 8-10 grey curious monkeys sat next to us on the road barrier, hands held out and staring longingly at the nuts we had in little bags.

 Kuala Selangor has the largest firefly colony in the world.
 That’s huge.
-So, if you want to see fire flys in all of its flashing glory, this is the place to see them.
+So, if you want to see fire flys in all of their flashing glory, this is the place to see them.

 Fireflies, also known as Lightning Bugs, shine brightly at night to attract a suitable partner.
 They come out at dusk for feeding, resting and mating.
 Often their flashing becomes synchronised, the overall effect is just like the twinkling lights of a Christmas tree!